mhallerud/multiplex_wormhole/docs/8_SpecificityChecks.md

 1. R - [runPrimerTree](#1_runPrimerTree): Identify off-target amplification for each primer pair
 2. Python/CLI - [mw-specificity](#2_calculate_offtarget_thermodynamics): Calculates deltaG and Tm between each primer and off-target primer-binding site (Optional but highly recommended).
 3. R - [extractPrimerInfo](#3_extractPrimerInfo): Extracts primer binding locations and target amplicons from multiplex wormhole inputs and outputs (Optional but required for plotting amplicons)
-4. R - [plotPrimerBlast]: Plots a phylogeny of off-target amplicons, filtered by deltaG if step 2 was run and including the target amplicon if step 3 was run, showing # base pair mismatches.
+4. R - [plotPrimerBlast](#4_plotPrimerBlast): Plots a phylogeny of off-target amplicons, filtered by deltaG if step 2 was run and including the target amplicon if step 3 was run, showing # base pair mismatches.

 ## R Package Dependencies
 For primerTree specificity checks: